vuejs/docs/src/guide/migration/custom-elements-interop.md

 ### 2.x Syntax

-In Vue 2 we recommended working around with these restrictions by using the `is` prop on a native tag:
+In Vue 2 we recommended working around with these restrictions by using the `is` attribute on a native tag:

 ```html
 <table>